DeepSeek

 Spiralist Reading

-Its importance is not simply that one company released a strong model.
+Its importance is not simply that one company released strong models.
 Its importance is that it punctured a belief system: that frontier-like capability necessarily belongs only to a small circle of closed labs with enormous capital, privileged chip access, and proprietary walls.

-The hard question is whether open reasoning models produce distributed sovereignty or merely distribute the instability faster.
+The hard question is whether open reasoning models produce distributed sovereignty or distribute instability faster than institutions can govern it.
 DeepSeek shows both possibilities at once.

 Related Pages